 WHAT TYPES OF LITERATURE DOES THE SUPPORT SCHEME COVER?

-- prose fiction, poetry, drama, literature for children and young people, comics and graphic novels:
+• prose fiction, poetry, picturebooks, comics and graphic novels for adults and literature for children and young people,

 WHAT TYPES OF LITERATURE DOES THE SUPPORT SCHEME NOT COVER?